 In 2012 he cocurated "3.
 Montag - one step beyond", platform for improvised dance and music at Tanzhaus, Zürich.

-Georg Hofmann is a member of SMPV (Swiss Association of Music Pedagogues) and teaches drums and free improvisation at Konservatorium Winterthur, Switzerland.
+Georg Hofmann is a member of SMPV (Swiss Association of Music Pedagogues) and taught drums and free improvisation at Konservatorium Winterthur, Switzerland for the last 15 years.

 Growing up in Zürich Georg Hofmann was fortunate to be among the first to learn the tools of the trade from European drummer patriarch Pierre Favre.